 Nothing is flawless, and the Goods and Services Tax is no exception.
 Aside from the beneficial effects of GST, there are a few drawbacks.
 Let’s take a peek at them now.

-GST, as we all know, is an internet tax system in which all processes are complete online.
+As we all know, GST is an internet tax system in which all processes are complete online.
 The GSTN portal handles everything from enrollment to submitting returns and reimbursements.
-While most companies have jumped on the bandwagon and switched to digital solutions, there are a few tiny enterprises that still have a long way to go.
-Simply put, many tiny companies lack access to cutting-edge technologies and digital solutions.
+While most companies have jumped on the bandwagon and switched to digital solutions, a few tiny enterprises still have a long way to go.
+Many tiny companies lack access to cutting-edge technologies and digital solutions.
 As a result, they are having difficulty keeping up with patterns.

-Though the online method is a straightforward procedure, the learning curve can be difficult for some company owners.
+Though the online method is straightforward, the learning curve can be difficult for some company owners.

-The company made use of ERP or accounting software designed by the traditional taxing method.
+The company use ERP or accounting software designed by the traditional taxing method.
 With the new GST comes the need for new GST-compliant applications.
-Not only has the new software increase costs, but training workers is an extra cost for businesses.
+The new software has increased costs, and training workers is an extra cost for businesses.

 Unprecedented GST Compliances

-GST regime introduces a few novel methods that will aid in the management of taxation.
+GST regime introduces a few novel methods that will aid in taxation management.
 They are as follows:

 e-Way